domidt/CDA/README.md

 ## JavaScript
-Given the simultaneous placement of limit orders and acceptance via market orders, these applications use [live pages](https://otree.readthedocs.io/en/latest/live.html?highlight=script) extensively.
+Given the simultaneous placement of limit orders and acceptance via market orders, these applications use <a href="https://otree.readthedocs.io/en/latest/live.html?highlight=script" targer="_blank">live pages</a> extensively.
 As a consequence, I do also use JavaScript and call the functions **_liveSend()_** and **_liveRecv()_**.
 The corresponding files are placed in the ``_static`` folder, which must be loaded at the beginning of a html in the **_global_scripts_** block.
 As another consequence, an error window pops up on clients screen via **\<noscript\>**, when JavaScripts are blocked.